longvv/unscramble_game/app-store-readme.txt

-# Word Scramble Game: App Store Publishing Guide
+# English 4 Kids: App Store Publishing Guide

-This document outlines the steps to package and publish the Word Scramble Game to both the Apple App Store and Google Play Store.
+This document outlines the steps to package and publish the English 4 Kids app to both the Apple App Store and Google Play Store.

 ## Prerequisites